Titans of the Early Universe: Understanding the first stars and black holes

 Dancing with the Stars: The lives of interacting binaries

 Most of the stars in our Galaxy are gravitationally bound to another star in a system known as a “binary”.
 In many of these binaries, the stars are close enough to each other that they will interact at some point during their evolution.
 One of the most dramatic such events is the “common envelope” phase, which occurs when a red giant begins losing mass in an unstable manner to some binary companion.
 This leads to a runaway where the core of the giant and the companion star are engulfed in a common envelope of matter, which is expelled only after the two have spiraled-in to a much closer orbit.
 These astounding transformations are essential to the formation of a vast menagerie of exotic and extremely energetic objects in the Galaxy, including accreting compact objects like white dwarfs, neutron stars, and black holes.
-Some of my early work centred around improving our understanding of when and how a common envelope phase begins, and how compact binaries form (Woods & Ivanova, 2011; Woods, Ivanova, et al., 2012).
-Together with my former student, Dr. Hai-liang Chen, we have thoroughly investigated how populations of accreting white dwarf binaries form, contribute to the UV background in some galaxies, and produce novae and supernovae (Chen, Woods, et al., 2014, 2015, 2016).
+Some of my early work centred around improving our understanding of when and how a common envelope phase begins, and how compact binaries form.
+More recently, my collaborators and I have thoroughly investigated how populations of accreting white dwarf binaries form, contribute to the UV background in some galaxies, and produce novae and supernovae.